The Amazon contains fascinating animals and plants.

 For an introduction to Ecuador’s Amazon and to provide a tour example, click the video below for the Manatee Amazon Cruise.

 The Manatee Amazon Cruise is a recommended experience for exploring the Yasuni National Park.
 Enjoy comfortable suites, delicious cuisine and professionally guided tours aboard small skiffs and on trail walks.
 You will be scouting for the many different animals and plants, including several different monkeys, parrots and much more.

-To reach the Amazon from Quito, you first need to head to Coca, Ecuador’s gateway to the Amazon Rainforest.
-From this small jungle town, you can enjoy Ecuador’s Amazon Rainforest and protected areas from top rated rainforest lodges and excellent Amazon River cruises.
+To reach the Amazon from Quito, you first need to head to El Coca.
+Officially named Puerto Francisco de Orellana, this is Ecuador’s gateway to the Amazon Rainforest.
+El Coca is positioned at the meeting of the Coca River and Napo River.
+And from this small jungle town you can enjoy Ecuador’s Amazon.
+Explore wildlife-rich rainforest from top rated rainforest lodges and excellent Amazon River cruises.